ZhongYingkc/ZhongYingkc.github.io/_pages/about.md

 I'm a PhD student at Department of Human-Centered Computing, Indiana University.
 I work with    [Prof.Ekaterina Muravevskaia](https://ekmurav.wixsite.com/empathy) in the SETH Lab.

 I completed my MA in Film Production Studies and BEng in Digital Media Technology at the School of Intelligent Imagery Engineering, Beijing Film Academy.
-During my MA and BEng Studies, I worked with [Dr. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.
+During my MA and BEng Studies, I worked with [Prof. Feilin Han](http://feilinh.cn) in Virtual Reality Lab.

 <div class="notification-box">